MicrosoftDocs/cpp-docs/docs/atl/reference/atl-ole-db-provider-wizard.md

 This wizard creates the classes that compose an OLE DB provider.

+> [!WARNING]
+> In Visual Studio 2017 version 15.9 this code wizard is deprecated and will be removed in a future version of Visual Studio.
+This wizard is rarely used, which indicates that developers prefer hand-coding over the wizard functionality.
+General support for ATL and MFC is not impacted by the removal of this wizard.
+If you would like to share your feedback about this deprecation, please complete [this survey](https://www.surveymonkey.com/r/QDWKKCN).
+Your feedback matters to us.

 ## Remarks

 Beginning with Visual Studio 2008, the registration script produced by this wizard will register its COM components under **HKEY_CURRENT_USER** instead of **HKEY_LOCAL_MACHINE**.
 To modify this behavior, set the **Register component for all users** option of the ATL Wizard.